-Are you looking for veneer that tells a story?
+Are you looking for a veneer that tells a story?
 Perhaps you are scouring for that special veneer that was once a tree hundreds –maybe thousands- of years ago during times that we can only learn about in history books.
-Sinker Cypress is one of the most durable woods around, and some logs recovered from rivers are thousands of years old due the natural preservation of the river itself.
+Sinker Cypress is one of the most durable woods around, and some logs recovered from rivers are thousands of years old due to the natural preservation of the river itself.
 There are crews of people who work to recover these ancient logs from colonial times, including scuba divers!

 The Seminole American Natives called Cypress “Hatch-in-e-haw,” meaning “Wood Everlasting.”
 The name ‘eternal wood’ comes from the long term use of small hollow logs as water pipes in houses and larger hollow logs for well castings in use for more than 150 years.
 There are reports of Cypress shingles lasting more than 250 years.
 Without a doubt, Cypress is the longest lasting exterior wood in history!
 Sinker Cypress logs were harvested starting in Colonial times until about 1890.
 A certificate of origin is available upon purchase.